Painting of Neihardt's study by Mary Petersen in 2009

 Board of Directors

+Timothy Anderson is the author of Lonesome Dreamer: The Life of John G. Neihardt and emeritus professor of journalism at University of Nebraska-Lincoln.
 “I met John Neihardt in the fall of 1972 while I was a university student and he had just published his memoir All Is But a Beginning.
 More than two decades later, while vacationing in Sweden, I re-read Black Elk Speaks and was left with so many questions about Neihardt that I set out to find some answers.
 The result was a biography.”

 *Jon Bailey, Secretary